simao-pedro-ribeiro/MLFD1/README.md

 ## Features

-- ✅ Vectorised kernel computations (`scipy.spatial.distance.cdist`)
+- ✅ Vectorised kernel computations
 - ✅ Condition number monitoring to skip ill‑conditioned systems
 - ✅ Min‑Max scaling of inputs
 - ✅ Ridge regression (L2 penalty) for numerical stability
 - ✅ 3‑fold cross‑validation with fixed random seed
 - ✅ Easy to extend to other datasets or kernels
-- ✅ Publication‑ready plots (matplotlib, LaTeX‑ready, high DPI)

 ## Installation